Senegal: 1980 to present

-In the presidential election of 1999, opposition leader Abdoulaye Wade defeated Diouf in an election deemed free and fair by international observers.
+In the 1999 presidential election, opposition leader Abdoulaye Wade defeated Diouf, an election deemed free and fair by international observers.
 Senegal experienced its second peaceful transition of power, and its first from one political party to another.
-On 30 December 2004 President Wade announced that he would sign a peace treaty with the separatist group in the Casamance region.
-This, however, has yet to be implemented.
-There was a round of talks in 2005, but the results have not yet yielded a resolution.
+On 30 December 2004, President Wade announced that he would sign a peace treaty with the separatist group in the Casamance region.
+The Casamance conflict, however, has not yet been fully concluded as of 2025 despite several cease fires and treaties between the government and individual factions within the MFDC.

-In March 2012, the incumbent president Abdoulaye Wade lost the presidential election and Macky Sall was elected as the new President of Senegal.
+In March 2012, the incumbent president, Abdoulaye Wade, lost the presidential election, and Macky Sall was elected as the new President of Senegal.
 President Macky Sall was re-elected in 2019 elections.
-The presidential term was reduced from seven years to five.
+The presidential term was subsequently reduced from seven years to five years.

 Since 3 March 2021, Senegal has been rocked by a series of mass protests in response to the arrest of Ousmane Sonko for alleged rape and mishandling of the COVID-19 pandemic.
+In June 2023, the response to the protests turned increasingly violent, with Amnesty International counting 23 fatalities, most of which were caused by bullets fired by police or armed police collaborators.

+In March 2024, opposition candidate Bassirou Diomaye Faye won Senegal's presidential election over the ruling coalition's candidate, becoming the youngest president in Senegal's history.
+In November 2024, Faye announced that France would withdraw its troops from Senegal and close its bases by the end of 2025.

+On 1 July 2025, France handed over the Rufisque joint station to Senegal.
+Active since 1960, this facility was responsible for communications on the southern Atlantic coast and served as a listening post in efforts to combat maritime trafficking.
+The handover was conducted with minimal ceremony, involving only the signing of a report.
+On 17 July 2025, the two military sites were returned to the Senegalese government: the airport base and Camp Geille, a 5-hectare site located in Ouakam.
+Four villas located in Plateau, near the port, were also transferred to the Senegalese authorities.